7be/PMsa/Manual/manual.md

 * Pay attention to not put them in airtight compartments as this might result in wrong measurement.
 For accurate values it is important to place the sensors upright.
 * Connect all PIs to their power bank.
 The measurement starts automatically.

+## Gathering Data
+Connect to the Network 'DCAITI_Feldversuch' with the password 'dcaiti_wlan_passwort'.
+You can now connect to the master system via sftp://pi@master.dcaiti and find the measurements with a timestamp and its MAC-Adress in the home directory.
+The files have the form '$MAC_YYYYMMDDHHSS.csv'.